 When involved in a physical, recreational, or sporting activity, protect yourself

-from trauma to the ICD.
+from injury to the ICD.
 A blow to the chest near the ICD can affect its functioning.

-If you are hit in that area, you may want to see your doctor.
+If you are hit in that area, you may want to see your healthcare provider.

-Always see your doctor when you feel ill after an activity, or when you have questions
+Always see your healthcare provider when you feel ill after an activity, or when you

-Always talk with your doctor if you have any questions about using equipment near
+Always talk with your healthcare provider if you have any questions about using equipment

 Your healthcare provider may give you a list of other devices and procedures to stay